Like the springtime, the fall season is a great time to pay some attention to your home’s maintenance needs.

 To get your garage tidy and make it easier to keep organized, look at adding some of these effective storage systems:

-A buildup of lint in the dryer’s lint trap and vent causes the machine to work harder, which can shorten its life.
+A buildup of lint in the dryer’s lint trap and vent causes the appliance to work harder, which can shorten its life.

-More importantly, lint buildup can become a fire hazard.
-Thousands of fires occur every year that are caused by static electricity igniting dryer lint that’s built up in vents.
+More importantly, however, dryer lint buildup can become a fire hazard.
+Thousands of fires occur every year that are caused by static electricity igniting dryer lint that’s built up in vents and traps.

 Don’t wait until freezing temperatures arrive to discover you forgot to shut off your exterior faucets and a pipe has burst.